Leonana69/POD-Firmware/README.md

 # POD-Firmware

 This project is based on the crazyflie-firmware.
-It uses STM32CUBEMX to generate the orignal structure and uses HAL library instead of STM32 Standard Peripheral Libraries (SPL), which is deprecated.
+It uses STM32CubeMX to generate the initialization code and uses HAL library instead of STM32 Standard Peripheral Libraries (SPL), which is deprecated.

+# Documentation Coming Soon

 ## STM32CubeMX Setup

 1. Active TIM7 as usecTim
-    - Prescaler: ABP1 timer clock / 1000000 (84)
+    - Prescaler: 84 (ABP1 timer clock / 1000000)
     - Counter Mode: up
     - Counter Period: 0xFFFF (65535)
     - auto-reload preload: Disable